-Now that it has opted out of Access Copyright, Carleton is responsible for its own compliance with copyright laws, rules and regulations.
-Policies and procedures have been put into place to ensure that copyright regulations are respected, required permissions are obtained and necessary costs are covered.
-Carleton has also updated its Fair Dealing Policy.
+Carleton opted out of Access Copyright in 2011.
+The university is responsible for complying with copyright laws, rules and regulations.
+University and Library policies and procedures ensure that copyright regulations are respected, required permissions are obtained and necessary costs are covered.

 For more detailed information: